Are Rolling Suitcases Banned in Europe? The Truth About Dubrovnik, Venice, Rome and Tourist Fines

 If you are traveling to a historic European city center:

-• Avoid rolling luggage late at night or early morning.
+• Avoid rolling hard-wheel luggage late at night or early in the morning in residential old towns.

-• In places like Dubrovnik’s Old Town, carry your suitcase instead of dragging it.
+• In Dubrovnik’s Old Town, carry your suitcase instead of dragging it where possible.

-• Consider soft rubber wheels or convertible backpack carry-ons.
+• Consider soft rubber wheels or a convertible backpack-style carry-on for historic European cities.

 Is There a Rolling Suitcase Ban in Europe?